-- Clean the seat cushion (cover and base) with a damp cloth and allow to dry. - Clean the ATV thoroughly by washing dirt, oil, grass, and other foreign matter from the entire ATV.
+- 1. Clean the seat cushion (cover and base) with a damp cloth and allow to dry. - 2.
+Clean the ATV thoroughly by washing dirt, oil, grass, and other foreign matter from the entire ATV.
 Allow the ATV to dry thoroughly.
-DO NOT get water into any part of the engine or air intake. - Either drain the gas tank or add a fuel stabilizer to the gas in the gas tank. - 4.
+DO NOT get water into any part of the engine or air intake. - 3.
+Either drain the gas tank or add a fuel stabilizer to the gas in the gas tank. - 4.
 Clean the interior of the air filter housing. - 5.
-Drain the carburetor float bowl and turn off the fuel valve (located on the right side of the gas tank). - 6.
 Plug the hole in the exhaust system with a clean cloth.

-- Apply light oil to the upper steering post bushing, plungers of the shock absorbers, and drive chain. - Tighten all nuts, bolts, cap screws, and screws.
+- 6. Apply light oil to the upper steering post bushing and plungers of the shock absorbers. - 7.
+Tighten all nuts, bolts, cap screws, and screws.
 Make sure rivets holding components together are tight.
 Replace all loose rivets.
-Care must be taken that all calibrated nuts, cap screws, and bolts are tightened to specifications. - 9.
-Fill the cooling system with properly mixed coolant. - Disconnect the battery cables (negative cable first); then remove the battery, clean the battery posts and cables, and store in a clean, dry area. - NOTE: For storage, use a battery maintainer or make sure the battery is fully charged (see Battery section in this manual). - 11.
-Store the ATV indoors in a level position.
+Care must be taken that all calibrated nuts, cap screws, and bolts are tightened to specifications. - 8.
+Fill the cooling system to the bottom of the stand pipe in the radiator neck with properly mixed coolant.

+■ NOTE: For storage, use a battery maintainer or make sure the battery is fully charged (see Battery section in this manual).